mapsync/stanford-advisory/src/pages/blog/2019-09-09-construction-areas.md

 ---
 Current Construction Areas:

-As of 9/9/19, crews are currently working on upgrading water lines on Somerset Street and Lee Drive this week.
+As of 9/9/19, crews are currently working on upgrading water lines on Somerset Street, Lee Drive, and east main/78 this week.

 Once construction crews are finished with Lee Drive, they will be proceeding to the Indian Trails area.

 Please slow down and be cautious in these areas.